siddhantmaharana/twitter-sentiment-classifier/README.md

 5. No. of question marks
 6. No. of hyperlinks

-Prior to fitting the model and using machine learning algorithms for training, we need to represent it in a bag of words model.
+Prior to fitting the model and using machine learning algorithms, we need to represent it in a bag-of-words model.
-A unigram is simply a N-gram of size one.
 For each unique tokenized word in a tweet, a unigram feature is created for the classifier.
-Plus to add the above features to the training and the testing data set, the following script is run on the script.
+Plus to add the above features to the data set, the following script should be run on the data.
 ```
 python add_features.py -f training.csv
 ```